Need to talk? Call 1800 882 436.

 Concession cards

 If you are a refugee, you may be able to get a concession card or a healthcare card.
-These cards can help lower costs further.
+These cards can help lower the costs of getting healthcare.

 Pregnancy support

-Medicare will subsidise your costs during pregnancy and giving birth.
-Medicare can cover some or all of the costs of having a baby.
+Medicare will help with your costs during pregnancy and giving birth.
+Medicare can cover some or all the costs of having a baby.

 During pregnancy, Medicare may cover: